-Description: The Conover Beacon, when aligned with the Chapel Hill Rear Range Lighthouse that stands on a hill one a half mile to the south, served to guide vessels along the Chapel Hill Channel.
-This channel runs from just off the tip of Sandy Hook south into Sandy Hook Bay towards the town of Leonardo.
+Description: Conover Beacon, when aligned with Chapel Hill Rear Range Lighthouse that stands on a hill one-and-a-half mile to the south, served to guide vessels along Chapel Hill Channel, which runs from just off the tip of Sandy Hook south into Sandy Hook Bay towards the town of Leonardo.

 In his book, New Jersey Coast and Pines, Gustav Kobbe described the Conover Beacon as it appeared in 1889:

 To one with an eye for the picturesque this graceful red and white tower, 55 feet high, on a low sandy point surrounded by a ledge–a beautiful foreground against the blue sea beyond–forms a very interesting combination of effects.

 The Conover/Chapel Hill Range Lights were discontinued in July 1923, when gas-lighted buoys were used to mark the channel formerly served by the range lights, but four months later, the range lights were reactivated as tugboat captains complained that “the ranges were absolutely necessary to counteract the side drift of the current through the channels.”

 In November 1931, a concrete-block saw-tooth jetty was placed along the shore to protect the lighthouse reservation.
 The blocks were formed at the lighthouse depot on Staten Island and then trucked to Conover Beacon, where they were placed in position.

 The current tower, which resembles a submarine periscope, replaced the hexagonal wooden tower in 1941.
 Before being relocated to Leonardo, the metal tower served as the front light of the Waackaack (way-cake) Range.
 The tower’s former location was just over four miles west along the shore at Point Comfort in Keansburg, where it was also known as the Point Comfort or Bayside Beacon.